openthread/ot-docs/site/en/guides/border-router/index.md

 OTBR includes a number of features, including:

+*   NAT64 for connecting to IPv4 networks
+*   DHCPv6 Prefix Delegation to obtain IPv6 prefixes for a Thread network
 *   Thread Border Agent to support [external commissioning](external-commissioning/index.md)
-*   DHCPv6 Prefix Delegation to obtain IPv6 prefixes for a Thread network
-*   NAT64 for connecting to IPv4 networks
-*   DNS64 to allow Thread devices to initiate communications by name to an IPv4-only server
-*   Thread interface driver using OpenThread's built-in feature

 ### Border Router services